rachid-o/aws.blog.cdk-pipelines/README.md

+This is the end result when following this blog post: https://sharing.luminis.eu/blog/continuous-delivery-with-aws-cdk-pipelines/

 # Welcome to your CDK TypeScript project!

-This is a blank project for TypeScript development with CDK.
+This is a project for TypeScript development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.